Since the Rapture has made headlines lately, here are some observations.

 Another interpretation is that Christ comes back at the end of the tribulation, the saints go forth to meet him, and then they accompany him as he continues on to the earth.

 Does Paul give any indication of what is to follow?
 Apparently so: the Greek “meeting” is not simply going to encounter someone.
 Rather it refers to “the action of going out to meet an arrival, especially as a mark of honour.”
-When a dignitary came to visit a city in those days, the inhabitants would pay him tribute by going out of the city to meet him at the proper time.
+When a dignitary came to visit a city in those days, the inhabitants would pay him tribute by going out of the city to welcome him at the proper time.
 They would then accompany him back to the city which he was planning to enter.
 This is what happens in John 12:13, where the crowd on Palm Sunday comes out of Jerusalem to meet Jesus (upantesis) and to accompany him back in to the city.
 Then too, the Olivet Discourse contains the metaphor of a ruler coming to the city, which he enters “when you see all these things: know that he is near, right at the gates” (Matt 24:33 NJB).
 What makes Paul’s language unusual is that he turns the horizontal action of the dignitary’s approach, reception and entrance into a gated city into a vertical action: when Christ comes, he “descends” to his domain, and his subjects “ascend to the clouds, to the air,” as befits his honor and glory.

 What does this mean?
 Based on this conventional usage of “meeting” (apantesis), it may be concluded with a high degree of certainty that Jesus will come to the air; resurrected believers and then living ones will ascend to honor him; then they will immediately accompany him back to the earth.
 This lies very close to the thought of 2 Thess 1:10 (GNB) – “when he comes on that Day to receive glory from all his people and honour from all who believe.”